Paul I. Ko

 International Economics (International Macroeconomics and Trade)

-In particular, I am interested in understanding the relationship between trade and business cycle synchronization.
+In particular, I study how economic integration impacts the global economy.
 In my job market paper, I evaluate different forces that affect co-movement of international business cycles.

 I am a co-organizer of the virtual Graduate Student International Political Economy (GSIPE) workshop, along with Cleo O'Brien Udry and Alexander Kirss.